General office information

 What if my child will be attending daycare (including YMCA School Age program) before and/or after school and plans to ride the bus?

-A separate bus request for students attending daycare or YCare must be completed.
+During online registration for students, transportation information should be indicated.
+For changes after the start of the school year, a separate bus request for students attending daycare or YCare must be completed.
 The childcare bus transportation request form is available in the school office.
 School office personnel will contact the bus company to process the change.
 Please remember that changes must be received by Wednesday each week for an effective date of the following Monday.
 Prior to the start of the school year, childcare transportation forms must be returned to the school office no later than August 11 to be effective by the first day of school.

 Pick up and drop off procedure